1. When did you begin writing poetry?

 13. What goal do you seek through your poetry; to discover, to influence, to re-vision history?

 My goal in poetry is to bring awareness to the secrets that are buried deep within the people’s lives.
-There are so many people that are being eaten away by the secrets and pains that they carry.
+There are so many people who are being eaten away by the secrets and pains that they carry.
 Those same secrets hinder relationships, growth, and inner peace.
 Through my poetry, I vie to inspire people to bring voice to what they’ve been holding so that they can deal with it, face the fears that have kept them silent for so long and begin to live a whole and complete life.

 14. Would you say that life-experience is more important than any sort of theory, or familiarity with any sort of poetic genre when it comes to writing poetry?